Clean your aquariums or else!

 The most effective way of removing the worms is using “GenChem NO Planaria” a biodegradable product that uses its main ingredient the Betel Nut Palm Extract.

 The Benefit of using this product as mentioned above is that it is natural, this will naturally degrade inside your tank and remove those pesky worms within 72 hours of being applied.
 This disinfectant doesn’t affect shrimp or plants.
-Some Snails are sensitive to this product so it is suggested to transfer them during the treatment.
+Some nerite snails are sensitive to this product so it is suggested to transfer them during the treatment.

 Keep note of these tips: